 2 to 3:30 p.m.

-Join participants as they visit the Ottawa Police Service’s new Neighbourhood Operations Centre at CF Rideau Centre.
-This state-of-the-art facility serves as a community hub for addressing both criminal and social disorder challenges in the ByWard Market and Rideau Street area.
-Gain insight into their innovative approach, which pairs specially trained police officers with mental health experts, ensuring a comprehensive and compassionate response to individuals facing crises.
+Visit the Ottawa Police Service's new Neighbourhood Operations Centre at CF Rideau Centre.
+This state-of-the-art facility serves as a community hub to respond to both criminal and social disorder challenges in the ByWard Market and Rideau Street area.
+Learn more about the integrated service response model being used to attend to people in crisis, where specially trained officers are paired with mental health professionals.

 - Capacity: 40